top of page

 How you will learn to teach?

-The teaching format a teacher in this group will outline. %
+The teaching format a teacher in this group will outline.

-B. The teacher will go around the table/ circle of chairs or other seated arrangement and have each student read a section of the lesson book material, then ask the student who read the content or another student, a question in connection to what was read.
+B. The teacher will go around the table/ circle of chairs or other seated arrangement and have the student(s) read a section of the lesson book material, then ask the student who read the content, a question concerning what was just read.

-C. When a verse(s) comes up during the reading of the content, the teacher will ask a student to read the passage.
-If it's more than one passage, the instructor will ask different students to read the various passages.
+C. When a verse(s) comes up during the reading of the content, the teacher will ask a student to turn to that passage and read the passage.
+If it is more than one passage, the instructor will ask different students to read the various passages.
+Its good to ask the student questions concerning what he/she just read.
+This will help them learn and keep them engaged.

-D. If questions in the lesson material come up, (circle answers, fill in the blank, etc.), the teacher will ask the students for the answers.
+D. If questions within the lesson material come up, (circle answers, fill in the blank, etc.), the teacher will ask the students for the answers.
 If there is a Bible passage involved (with one of the questions) the teacher will ask a student or the class as a whole, to turn to that passage and ask for the answer.

 E. The teacher from time to time, can ask the class if they have any questions or thoughts they want to share.
 Be generous with your praise, (when appropriate).
 Let the students feel valued for what they contribute to the class.